 This is the one that came close to producing one of my most fondly imagined friction sounds.
 As you can see by the name, it’s related to the Baschet instrument mentioned above, in that a stroked glass rod is the key friction component.
 It consists of a set of tuned air resonator tubes, in each of which one end is covered with a plastic diaphragm.
 In the center of the diaphragm the glass rod is mounted, extending out beyond the end of the tube.
 The glass rod and the diaphragm form a coupled vibrating system, which is tuned by a combination of two factors: carefully thinning the diaphragm to adjust its rigidity (less rigid = lower pitch), and weighting at the center (more weight = lower pitch).
 The diaphragm-and-rod assembly is thus tuned to agree with the resonance frequency of the attached air column, and it was my hope that with this mutual reinforcement in place, the pitch situation would be reasonably stable.
 Alas, that wasn’t the case – the thing suffers from pretty serious instability of pitch.
 This is probably at least in part because the tuning of the diaphragm by thinning is iffy – not very precise or well focused, distorted by seemingly trivial irregularities in how it’s attached to the resonator tube, and very much subject to small variations in temperature.
 But the tone, reinforced as it is with the fullness of the air resonance, is wonderful.

-This thing uses very light-weight strings for friction attached to much heavier sounding strings.
+This thing uses very light-weight strings for friction attached perpendicular to much heavier sounding strings.
 When you stroke the friction strings with rosined fingers, it sets up a stick-slip at the frequency of the attached sounding strings.
 The result is consistent and dependable: the sounding strings successfully dominate the stick-slip frequency.
 I made this as a bass instrument because it really helps to have the sounding strings much heavier than the friction strings.
 With lighter, higher-pitched sounding strings, I’m less confident that the pitch would be dependable.

-This instrument uses plastic rods sounded by finger friction using wetted cotton gloves.
+This instrument uses plastic rods sounded by finger friction using either wetted cotton gloves or powdered rosin.
 By stroking the rods longways, you set up a longitudinal vibration in the rods.
-The longitudinal vibration pattern is closely analogous to that which occurs in tubular wind instruments, and it’s remarkable how much this instrument does sound like wind instrument such as recorder.
+The longitudinal vibration pattern is closely analogous to that which occurs in tubular wind instruments, and it’s remarkable how much this instrument does sound like a wind instrument such as recorder.
 But here’s a notable difference between this thing and a tubular wind: as discussed above, the speed of sound wave propagation in air is much slower than it is in solid materials.
 This means that to get a note of the same pitch, a longitudinally vibrating rod of solid material must be quite a bit longer that the corresponding wind instrument air column.
 The harder the material, the greater the length requirement.
 I chose this type of plastic for this instrument because it’s relatively soft compared to other possible rod materials, and the rate of wave propagation, while still faster than air, is a lot slower than it would be in, for example, steel rod.
 This means that the rods didn’t have to be ridiculously long to get notes in the musical range.

 I was experimenting with glass rods on various sorts of large tongues, hoping for a nice, warm sound, when I hit upon this configuration with its pig-snortingly awful sound.
 The sound seemed interesting enough to justify building a proper instrument out of it.
 In this instrument the glass stroking rods are actually hollow glass tubes.
 The large tines, made of spring-steel, have machine screws attached through holes near the ends and projecting upward, and the glass tubes are loosely placed over these.
 The glass rods are stroked with wetted fingers.
-The tines try valiantly to produce a clear tone, while the tubes rattle mercilessly against their mountings.
+The tines try valiantly to produce a clear tone, while the glass tubes rattle mercilessly against their mountings.

 In this one, strings for friction-stroking run from a yoke above to a set of small but very rigid spring-steel tines.
 The tine pitches are very high.
 When you stroke the strings with rosined fingers, you hear the tone of the tines, and you also hear a kind of moaning sound that is other stick-slip frequencies arising from the string-stroking.
 It’s an odd combination.